Data Center Cabling Strategies

-After you begin to have a more accurate understanding of your current data center cabling capacity, you can strengthen your strategy for both the short and long term.
+After you begin a more accurate understanding of your current data center cabling capacity, you can strengthen your short- and long-term strategy.
 Fortunately, this does not mean immediate physical restructuring or enhancements but can be done virtually through Data Center Infrastructure Management, DCIM software.

-DCIM software will help you discover your ideal cable management design and move towards implementation.
+DCIM software will help you discover your ideal cable management design and move toward implementation.
 It allows you to conduct floor map virtualization to show how assets are connected.
-It allows you to visualize server location in light of carrier service feeds entering and exiting, the interconnection or cross-connection to single or multiple carriers, and the physical locations of the main distribution to entrance rooms and equipment distribution areas.
+It will enable you to visualize server location in light of carrier service feeds entering and exiting, the interconnection or cross-connection to single or multiple carriers, and the physical locations of the main distribution to entrance rooms and equipment distribution areas.

 Consider Your Technical Options

-Once you’ve virtualized your data center’s cabling strategy more fully, you can continue to explore specific options for this overarching strategy.
+Once you've fully virtualized your data center's cabling strategy, you can continue exploring specific options for this overarching strategy.

-What specific cabling solutions will best help you troubleshoot, analyze, and monitor?
+What cabling solutions will best help you troubleshoot, analyze, and monitor?
 What type of architecture will best serve your needs: top of rack (TOR), end of row (EOR), or middle of row (MOR)?
-What type of cables will function optimally: fiber optic, copper, or another solution?
-What are your options for cable trays, external network-to-network interfaces, multiplexes and routers, switches, main network cabinets and server cabinets, backbone connections, traffic access points, switch networks, patch panels, and more?
+Which cables will function optimally: fiber optic, copper, or another solution?
+What are your options for cable trays, external network-to-network interfaces, multiplexes and routers, switches, main network cabinets, server cabinets, backbone connections, traffic access points, switch networks, patch panels, and more?